-To identify these locations, look for the NCQA seal under the individual clinic location information.
+To identify certified locations, look for the NCQA seal under the individual clinic location information both on our website and in our site specific educational materials.

 A New Delivery of Care

-The purpose of the Medical Home is to build a lifelong relationship with your primary care provider and care team.
-Together we make shared medical decisions and provide you with resources, education and support to reach your optimal health.
-We leverage the use of technology to coordinate your care and provide additional means of communication.
-We are here to help you navigate the sometimes complex world of healthcare and strive to be your “medical home”; the place you always come back to for your medical needs.
+As part of the Medical Home program we are also leveraging the use of technology to assist in coordinating your care.
+Our technology also allows us to provide our patients with additional modes of communication between care teams, providers and patients which is of great benefit to our patients.
+We are here to help you navigate the complex world of healthcare and we strive to be your “medical home”; the place you always come back to for your medical needs.

 - Greater access